 I don’t believe we got overcharged, but I do think we could have been given a better cost range at the beginning of the repair.

 If you are taking your RV in for brake replacements or repairs, make sure to tell the mechanic and/or shop:

--exact problem you are experiencing, how long it’s been happening, and if there are any noises, smells, movements associated with it
+-the exact problems you are experiencing, how long it’s been happening, and if there are any noises, smells, or movements associated with it

 -when the last replacement or repair related to the problem was, who performed it, and if they found anything unusual

--what your future travel schedule is, just in case they are able to work around it or schedule you so you don’t have to cancel any plans
+-what your future travel schedule is, just in case they are able to work around it or schedule it so you don’t have to cancel any plans

 Based on our experience, we’d also advise you to request a complete cost range for the repairs.